Polish police chief accidentally fires grenade launcher given as gift by Ukraine; injured

 Speaking to RMF FM, Szymczyk said, "When I was moving the used grenade launchers, which were gifts from the Ukrainians, there was an explosion."
 He added that he was moving the grenade launchers into an upright position.

-The police chief had received the two grenade launchers as presents during his visits to the police and the State Emergency Service of Ukraine, RMF cited a source from a Polish delegation that visited the war-torn country.
+The police chief had received the two grenade launchers as presents during his visits to the police and the State Emergency Service of Ukraine, RMF reported citing a source from a Polish delegation that visited the war-torn country.

 The source added that officials assured the delegation that the launchers were not loaded, adding the delegation took them back to Warsaw before leaving them in the back room of Szymczyk's office.
 However, this news is not yet confirmed, Reuters further reported on Saturday.